 The Evolution of the UK Taxi Industry

-The taxi industry has been an integral component of public transportation in the United Kingdom for many centuries.
-The journey began with horse-drawn carriages, famously known as hackney carriages, during the early 17th century.
+hackney carriages, during the early 17th century.
 These pioneers set the stage for the intricate and bustling industry observed today.

 From Horse-Drawn to Petrol-Powered